Lessons from pendulums: A design comparison of three lab activities: Comparisons

 At Cornell, the instructors are graduate TAs, who come in with a wide range of experience and interest in teaching, familiarity with research-based pedagogical approaches, beliefs about how learning does and should happen, and confidence in the classroom.
 Moreover, as with the faculty at UWB, there is limited room for their preparation or supervision, although student TAs are not free to modify the materials.
 The detailed in-lab instructions function to minimize variation across the TAs and to make it easier for them to implement the curriculum as intended.

 At Tufts in contrast, part of the objective for Hammer is TA education and preparation.
 The TAs are a mix of graduate students and undergraduates, the latter often coming to the position after successful experiences as Learning Assistants \cite {Otero_learningassistants} in the highly interactive lectures.
-The minimal in-lab instructions have the effect of shifting responsibility to the TAs for noticing, interpreting, and responding to students.
+The minimal written instructions have the effect of shifting responsibility to the TAs for noticing, interpreting, and responding to students.
 Often this involves helping the students to shift in their framing of lab, such as when students look to the TA for prescriptive guidance over how to proceed.

 Hammer's practice has been to meet with the team of lab TAs for several hours each Friday.
-The TAs recount snippets of what they noticed in their students' work over the week, and they choose examples of students' written work.
-They compare interpretations and ideas for they might respond.
-They also discuss plans for coming week, including to suggest refinements to the coming assignment's wording and design.
-Experience at Tufts suggests these meetings play an important role in ensuring TAs implement the curriculum as intended and develop skills in Responsive Teaching.
+The TAs recount snippets of what they noticed in their students' participation over the week, and they choose examples of students' written work.
+They compare interpretations, following practices of educator support for responsive teaching \cite{robertson_responsive}, and ideas for how they might respond.
+They also discuss plans for the coming week, including to suggest refinements to the coming assignment's wording and design.
+Experience at Tufts makes it clear that these meetings play an important role in ensuring TAs implement the curriculum as intended and develop skills in responsive teaching.